-There are limited facilities for those who are disabled, only some restaurants (McDonald’s and KFC entrances and toilets are wheelchair-friendly), shops, all newer shopping malls, selected hotels, buses and trams are wheel-chair friendly.
-Although the city is making progress here, compared to just five years ago when nowhere was accessible to wheel chair users.
-Prague airport, main train station and bus station are wheel-chair accessible.
+There are limited facilities for the disabled; only some restaurants (McDonald’s and KFC entrances and toilets are wheelchair-friendly), shops, all newer shopping malls, selected hotels, buses and trams are wheel-chair friendly.
+However, the city is making progress here, compared to just five years ago when nowhere was accessible to wheelchair users.
+Prague airport, main train station and bus station are wheelchair accessible.
 PIS (Tourist information offices) will provide brochures and information about wheel-chair friendly access points.

-– Old Royal Palace – Wladislaw Hall entrance
+– Old Royal Palace – Wladyslaw Hall entrance

 – Ballgame Hall